 UCLA police make first arrest in April 30 attack on protest encampment

-UCLA police made the first arrest in connection with the April 30 attack on a pro-Palestinian encampment at the campus, taking an 18-year-old man in the city of Beverly Hills into custody, the university announced Friday.
+UCLA police made the first arrest in connection with the April 30 attack on a pro-Palestinian encampment on campus, taking an 18-year-old man into custody in Beverly Hills, the university announced Friday.

+Officers arrested the suspect, identified as 18-year-old Edan On, on suspicion of felony assault with a deadly weapon, campus police said.
+He was booked into jail Thursday, where he was being held on $30,000 bail.

-UCLA said he is not a student, faculty or staff member at the university.
+UCLA said the suspect is not a student, faculty or staff member at the university.

-"On the night of Tuesday, April 30, 2024, a group of instigators came to Royce Quad and violently attacked students, faculty, and staff members who were engaged in an encampment at that location," reads the statement from UCLA.
+The "group of instigators came to Royce Quad and violently attacked students, faculty, and staff members who were engaged in an encampment at that location," read a previous statement from UCLA.

 Rick Braziel, who was named head of the new Office of Campus Safety in the days following the protests, released a statement on the arrest confirming that it was the first one made in the ongoing investigation into the April 30 attack.